Why Study History?

-The Department of History at Elizabethtown College is a welcoming and exciting place for you to major in History.
+The Department of History at Elizabethtown College is a welcoming and exciting place for you to study as a History major or minor.
 Our professors are experts in their fields, presenting their research at conferences, publishing books, and editing national journals.
 They are excited to get to know you and your story.
 Much like the College as a whole, our small class sizes afford personal attention, meaningful interaction, and research opportunities that larger universities cannot provide.

-Obtaining an undergraduate degree in the humanities can prepare you for a variety of career opportunities.
+Obtaining an undergraduate degree in History can prepare you for a variety of career opportunities and a host of transferable skills in research, professional writing, and critical thinking that are consistently in high demand.
 When paired with a second major or minor, a world of opportunities opens up.
 That's why so many of our history majors choose to double major or minor in another academic area.

 We also encourage our majors to study abroad for a semester—or even two.
 There are also a number of short-term study abroad opportunities available including three-week May term classes in countries like Ireland and Iceland.
 World history comes to life when you spend time learning in China, Japan, Germany, or England to name a few possible destinations.
 Studying abroad allows you to discover history in a global context, while also experiencing a new culture.